021202337 - Chase routing number in New Jersey

-Looking for the routing number for PNC bank NJ?
+Looking for the routing numbers for Chase bank NJ?

-The routing number for PNC Bank in New Jersey, United States is 031207607 for checking and savings account.
+The routing number for Chase in New Jersey is 021202337 for checking and savings account.

-Click here to see routing number for PNC in other states.
+Click here to see routing number for Chase in other states.

 Sending domestic payments with your bank can be easy enough.
 But international transfers are a different story.
 Thanks to high SWIFT and cross-border fees, they can be very expensive and time-consuming.

 When you send money with us, you get the real exchange rate — just like the one you see on Google.
 Combined with the low, upfront fee we're known for.
 And if we're not the cheapest option, we'll let you know.